noisebridge/deprecated-bureaucracy/membership/associate_members.md

 * Associate members are entitled to be at Noisebridge whenever they want.
 * Associate members may host guests while they are at Noisebridge.
-* Associate members may sponsor other applicants for membership.
+* Associate members may sponsor other applicants for associate membership.

 Responsibilities